Sign In / Sign Out

 The April 10 workshop was the first in a new series of workshops that will take place twice a year.
 For alumni, opportunities to keep up with trends in business and innovation are provided through several professional development initiatives, including monthly webinars covering various subjects related to the 4th Industrial Revolution.

 This article is written by Olivia Mulerwa, a December ‘18 graduate of Thunderbird who currently works as a project manager in the Office of Alumni Engagement.
-Formerly, Olivia was a Senior State Attorney and Head of Department at the Ministry of Justice in Rwanda where she authored Rwanda’s first National Human Rights.
+Formerly, Olivia was a Senior State Attorney and Head of Department at the Ministry of Justice in Rwanda where she authored Rwanda’s first National Human Rights Policy.